‘Fun Home’: Graphic novels we want to see turned into TV shows

 8. Black Hole: Charles Burns

 Dark AF, this classic graphic novel centers around an STD that turns a town of teenagers into mutants.
 As horrifying as it is heartwarming, the story could lend itself well to being expanded into a HBO miniseries.
-We’d binge the shit out of it.
+We’d binge the sh!* out of it.
 Rick Famuyiwa (The Chi) is reportedly attached to write and direct a feature adaptation of the 70s-set story, which we hope comes to fruition – but we still think it’d be much better serialized on the small screen.

 7. Rat Queens: Kurtis J. Wiebe